reactioncommerce/reaction-component-library/styleguide/src/sections/Typography.md

 #### Type scale

-This type scale defines the font sizes that can be used by the default Reaction Design System theme.
+This type scale defines the font sizes that can be used by the default Reaction Storefront Component Library theme.
 Type generally does not exceed 1.5rem/24px.

 | rem      | px   | Actual size                                                                                                  |
 | -------- | ---- | ------------------------------------------------------------------------------------------------------------ |